Zeeshan12340/zeeshan12340.github.io/src/constants/post3.md

 - **Android Studio**: This is the official IDE for Android development and comes with an emulator, which is useful for testing.
     1. **ADB (Android Debug Bridge)**: ADB comes along with Android Studio(available in `~/Android/Sdk/platform-tools/adb` on Ubuntu).
 It is essential for installing apps, debugging, and accessing the device's file system.
 We will use it to extract the APK file.
-    2. **Emulator**: The Android emulator phone allows you to run Android apps on your computer.
-I recommend creating an emulator with "Google APIs" to ensure you have access to Google Play Services, which many apps depend on and it also allows you to get root access easily with `adb root`(Google Play Store image will produce an error `Cannot run as root on production builds` and Android Open Source might not have some needed libraries).
+    2. **Emulator**: The Android emulator allows you to run Android apps on your computer.
+I recommend creating an emulator with "Google APIs" to ensure you have access to Google Play Services, which many apps depend on and it also allows you to get root access easily with `adb root`(Google Play Store image will produce an error `Cannot run as root on production builds` and Android Open Source(AOSP) image might not have some needed libraries).
 I like to use relatively newer Android versions like Android 14+(API 34+) to ensure compatibility with the latest apps.

 - **APKTool**: This tool is used to decompile APK files, allowing you to inspect the app's resources and code.
 It can be also used to re-build the modified, decompiled APK files but you will need to sign them before installing on the device (you can use `jarsigner` or `apksigner` for this).
 This might not work for all apps, especially those that use ProGuard for obfuscation or split APKs.